Cancel anytime

 Volatility

-GBIL exhibits low volatility due to the short maturity of its holdings.
+GBIL exhibits low volatility due to the short-term nature of its Treasury holdings.

 Market Risk